mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/gce/index.md

 ### Quick Start

-The typical defaults to play around with DC/OS are listed as follows:
+The typical defaults to experiment with DC/OS are listed as follows:

-- Three agents will be deployed for you: 2 private agents and 1 public agent.
+- Three agents will be deployed for you: two private agents and one public agent.
-- It is not required to git clone this repo.
-Terraform does this for you under the hood.
+- It is not required to `git clone` this repository.
+Terraform does this for you.

  Run the following commands to deploy a multi-master setup in the cloud.